-Salivary gland cancers are not very common, making up less than 1% of cancers in the United States.
-They occur at a rate of about 1 case per 100,000 people per year in the United States.
+Salivary gland cancers are not very common, making up 6% to 8% of all head and neck cancers in the United States.
+There are about 2,000 to 2,500 cases in the US each year.
+They occur at a rate of about 3 cases per 100,000 people per year in the Western world.

 These cancers can occur in people of almost any age, but they become more common as people get older.
-The average age at the time of diagnosis is 64.
+The average age of people when they are diagnosed is 55.

 Most salivary gland cancers are found in the parotid glands, followed by the submandibular, sublingual, and minor salivary glands.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Laurie SA.
 Salivary gland tumors: Epidemiology, diagnosis, evaluation, and staging.
 In: Shah S, ed.
 UpToDate.
 Waltham, Mass.: UpToDate, 2021. https://www.uptodate.com.
 Accessed April 22, 2021.